Baystate Health: 16 patients with COVID-19, 3 in ICU

 - Baystate Franklin Medical Center – 0 confirmed

-State public health officials reported Monday there are 235 new confirmed COVID-19 cases in Massachusetts, bringing the total number of confirmed cases statewide to 123,139.
+The Department of Public Health reported Wednesday, there are 295 new cases of confirmed COVID-19 in Massachusetts bringing the total to 123,720.